f3at/feat/doc/guide-to-writing-agents.rst

 Getting around the constrains.
 ------------------------------

 So far the limitations presented make the usefulness of the framework questionable.
 Using twisted without the Deferred would be quite devastating.
-Also it is quite obvious that in the end we need to call methods which result is not deterministic (they use IO).
-The solution to the problem is quite complex, but can be summarized with the following rule: if something is not beautiful enough to live inside the hamster ball, we need to delegate it outside.
+Also it is quite obvious that in the end we need to call methods which result is not deterministic (they use io operations for example).
+The solution to the problem is quite complex, but can be summarized with the following rule: if something is not neat enough to live inside the hamster ball, we need to delegate it outside.
 Framework supplies us with two powerful tool for performing this task: the *fibers* and the *side effects*.

 Fibers